relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

             1.  ![](media/8770cf000865b61b94dc24002b7d49e5.png)

-Trace REST API Usage
+Relativity REST API Usage for Trace Components
 =========
-Sample .NET console app code to connect to Relativity instance and retrieve (Read/Query) information about configured Trace components using no internal dependencies
+Sample .NET console app code to connect to Relativity instance and retrieve (Read/Query) information about configured Trace components using no internal dependencies.

+Sample below shows how to interact with the following Trace Components ( all of them as standard Relativity Objects - please, refer to this [documentation](https://platform.relativity.com/RelativityOne/Content/REST_API/REST_API.htm) for full reference ):

+- Data Source
+- Monitored Individual

 ```C#
 using System;